Day 25 - Vinto Tinto a d Jamon : Mansilla de las Mulas to Leon

 Despite our initial critique of last evening's lodgings, we had a great night's sleep!
 Once again we are reminded not to judge by appearance or presumption.
 Our day began early, and after a quick breakfast in the bar below, we headed out, across the Rio Esla at the edge of town, with the morning sunrise at our backs.
-Today's walk was a short one, much of which was alongside busy highways, through industrial regions, and in the neighbourhoods at the outskirts of Leon.
-We did pass through the towns of Puente Villarente, Arcahueja, and Puente Castro before arriving in the city of Leon itself.
+Today's walk was a short one, much of which was alongside busy highways, through industrial regions, and in the neighbourhoods on the outskirts of Leon.
+We passed through the towns of Puente Villarente, Arcahueja, and Puente Castro before arriving in the city of Leon itself.

 Unsurprisingly, after weeks of hiking on pathways, the city roadways now seem very busy, fast, loud, and unrelenting.
 Today we also noticed for the first time a prevalence of signs, posters, and advertisements for albergues, hotels, and bars plastered over the walls and posts along the Way.
-While I understand that businesses necessarily complete with one another, and therefore try to attract as many visitors as possible, the level of commercialism we saw today was pretty off-putting.
-The issue of commercialization is one that is raised often in conversation among pilgrims.
-For my part, I worry about the effect of commercialism and western demands on Spanish culture, local communities, the Camino, and the pilgrimage experience, but I acknowledge that on some level the Way must have always been a business.
-I guess in the end it call comes down to how each person perceives and chooses to engage with the region and people around them.
+While I understand that businesses necessarily compete with one another, and therefore try to attract as many visitors as possible, the level of commercialism we saw today was pretty off-putting.
+The issue of commercialization is one that is raised often in conversations among pilgrims.
+For my part, I worry about the effect of commercialism and Western demands on Spanish culture, local communities, the Camino, and the pilgrimage experience, but I acknowledge that on some level the Way must have always been a business.
+I guess in the end it all comes down to how each person perceives and chooses to engage with the region and people around them.

 Enjoying our respite, we awaited in the shaded entrance of the Monastery, and by 2 we were welcomed in and shown to beds in a section specially designated for couples.
 Here I have to admit that travelling in a small group or with a friend clearly seems to make everything easier.
 You have someone to watch your bag while you shower, you have someone who can share the weight of whatever supplies you carry, and you have someone whom you can rely upon every day.
 Although travelling together comes with its own challenges, I take my hat off to everyone who makes this trek solo.